mphilosopher/censura/README.md

 Here is a bundle of scripts able to get the lists, parse the data and produce a DNS file (currently for Unbound) to hijack some queries toward a customized stop page.

+[0] CNCPO requires a procedure to register and get a client certificate in order to retrieve the list.
+They provide a .pfx certificate (PKCS#12) with a password.
+If you need to convert to PEM try the following commands: openssl enc -base64 -d -in cncpo.pfx -out cncpo-base64.pfx openssl pkcs12 -in cncpo-base64.pfx -out cncpo.pem  -clcerts -nodes